mgkgng/mgkgng/README.md

 ### Hi there 👋

 My name is **Minguk**, and I'm looking for a professional opportunity.
 I can be your **Web / Mobile Full-Stack Developer, Problem-Solver or UX Designer**.
-(And I'm also opened to challenges...)

 I would be particularly interested to be engaged in...
  - building services or products related with **Art / Culture / Entertainement / Education** sectors,